mit-ll/ComplexCascadeNN/gradient-descent/readme.txt

 This is a matlab class intended to replace feedforwardnet which takes only real inputs.
-When complex inputs are separated into [real; imag], the ability to do complex operations typical of signal processing is made more difficult by introducing unnecessary degrees of freedom.  complexnet class directly implements complex neural networks with either complex activation functions (e.g. tanh) or split real/imag activation functions i.e., f(z) =  f(real(z)) + 1i * f(imag(z)).
+When complex inputs are separated into [real; imag], the ability to do complex operations typical of signal processing is made more difficult by introducing unnecessary degrees of freedom.  complexcascade class directly implements complex neural networks with either complex activation functions (e.g. tanh) or split real/imag activation functions i.e., f(z) =  f(real(z)) + 1i * f(imag(z)).